 High school students receive a reduced tuition rate of $122 per credit hour for course levels 299 or below.
 Campus privilege fees will apply to students taking courses on campus.

 If I want to attend K-State as a full-time degree-seeking student, what do I need to do?

 Students will need to complete the admission application a second time and submit high school transcripts with final grades.
 If you paid the $40 application fee you will not be charged a second time.
 If you have not paid the $40 application fee you will need to submit payment before your application will be processed.

 Can I drop a course?

 Yes, you can drop a course.
 Keep in mind that dropped courses may still be part of your academic record.
 There are also refund dates associated with dropped courses.
-You will have approximately 20 days to drop a course with a 100% refund.
+You will have a short time to drop a course with a 100% refund.
 Please see the Academic Calendar for official drop dates.